 “For a few years prior to ’04 it was McKeel bringing a couple dozen donuts and a carafe of coffee down for a small group of hardcore car nuts to watch the cars drive onto the lawn,” says Jonathan Klinger, Hagerty’s vice president of car culture.
 “It’s a slightly bigger deal now.”

 Slightly.
 Held just off the 18th green, Dawn Patrol provides a perfect spot to see each entrant drive onto the show field.
 The opportunity to hear the cars run and see them in motion as the sun rises on California’s Monterey Peninsula is a magical moment that few enthusiasts ever experience.

 When those hats come out, stand back.
 Or better yet, dive in.
 As one reporter once described it, it’s pretty much “an undignified frenzy among collector nerds, like autograph hounds at Comic-Con.”
 In that brief moment, a baseball cap steals the spotlight from the Duesenbergs, Rolls-Royces, Packards, and one-offs that rule the day.

 So, you’re asking, how do I get one of those hats?
-First of all, since only a limited number will be made, not everyone will.
 The only way to score one is to get up early, just as you would have done at Pebble Beach.
-On Sunday, August 16, the day the concours was scheduled, fire up your car and take a drive between 6–10 a.m. (regardless of your timezone).
+On Sunday 16 August, the day the concours was scheduled, fire up your car and take a drive between 6–9 a.m. (in your local timezone).
 Snap a selfie and then post it to Hagerty’s Community Platform.
-We’ll randomly select the winners and let you know if you’re one of them.

 It’s as simple as that.
 Too early in the morning, you say?
 Not if you want a shot at a Hagerty Dawn Patrol hat.
 Just remember, you’ll have plenty of time to sleep when you’re dead.